garrandall/popular-music-data/tracks/baby-love-the-supremes.md

 After I've been true to you
 So deep in love with you

-Baby, baby, ooh till it's hurtin' me
+Baby, baby, oh till it's hurtin' me
 Till it's hurtin' me
-Ooh, baby love
+Oh, baby love
 Don't throw our love away
 Don't throw our love away